open-mmlab/mmpretrain/docs/tutorials/pytorch2torchscript.md

 ## Reminders

+- For torch.jit.is_tracing() is only supported after v1.6.
+For users with pytorch 1.3-1.5, we suggest early returning tensors manually.
 - If you meet any problem with the models in this repo, please create an issue and it would be taken care of soon.

 ## FAQs